-There are a number of configuration elements that can be optionally be set when starting the Fedora 4 web-application.
-No configuration elements are required to be set, as they all default values (noted below within brackets: <>).
+There are a number of configuration elements that can be optionally be set when starting the Fedora 4 web-application, noted below within brackets: <>.
+The only configuration element that is required to be set is "fcrepo.modeshape.configuration".

 '''

 fcrepo.home=<cwd/fcrepo4-data>

 '''